 - Establishing new relationship with a psychiatrist and scheduling a first appointment.
-Be sure to ask hospital staff to provide you with prescriptions or medications for the next 30 days.
+Be sure to ask hospital staff to provide your love one with prescriptions or medications for the next 30 days.

 - Discuss options for participation in the hospital’s outpatient day program where individuals can receive treatment and therapeutic services during the day and may return home each evening.

 - Community housing or group home placement if needed.

 - Community mental health and social services, including assignment of a case manager and/or social worker.